-Michelle O'Connell's death was ruled a suicide by multiple agencies, but her family has long maintained that they believe the 24-year-old was killed.
-She was shot with a St. Johns County deputy's gun.
-O'Connell was living with St. Johns County Deputy Jeremy Banks, and her family has long voiced suspicions of Banks and how the department handled the case.
+Michelle O’Connell's death has been ruled a suicide by multiple agencies, but her family has long maintained that they believe the 24-year-old was killed.
+The gun that killed O'Connell was the service weapon of her boyfriend, St. Johns County deputy Jeremy Banks, and her family has long voiced suspicions of Banks and how the department handled the case.

 O'Connell's case has been the center of ongoing controversy and was even the subject of a PBS documentary.

-St. Johns County Sheriff David Shoar, who acknowledged that mistakes were made by his investigators the night of O'Connell's death, had complained to the state about Rodgers' behavior during his investigation.
+St. Johns County Sheriff David Shoar has acknowledged that mistakes were made by investigators the night of O'Connell's death but has maintained that it is a suicide case.

 Copyright 2016 by WJXT News4Jax - All rights reserved.